When a man or woman leaves their relationship due to Grass Is Greener syndrome, regret is typically around the corner.

 A Fear Of Missing Out (FOMO) could be a healthy thing.
 After all, we only get one shot at life, so why not make the most of it?

-However, excessive FOMO might not be so intelligent, especially if it convinces us to give up a great partner.
+However, excessive FOMO might not be so intelligent, especially if it convinces us to give up a great partner in the hunt for a so-called perfect partner.

 Psychologists never really studied FOMO until the late nineties, but most of the key studies have mentioned social media as a key cause.